elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/009-unix-style-command-line-applications.md

 => nil
 ```

-Using this pattern makes it possible for `render_line` to actually consume more than one line from the input stream at once.
-If you work through the logic that is necessary to get the following test to pass, you might catch a glimpse of the benefits of this general approach:
+Using this pattern makes it possible for `render_line` to actually consume more
+than one line from the input stream at once.
+If you work through the logic that
+is necessary to get the following test to pass, you might catch a glimpse of the
+benefits of this technique:

 ```ruby
 cat_output  = `cat -s #{spaced_file}`